insieme/insieme/README.md

 commit it afterwards.

-Fork this and run the setup utility providing a project name, use lowercase letters and underscores only.
+Fork this and run the setup utility providing a project name, use lowercase letters, digits and underscores only.
 An example module will be added:

     $ scripts/setup/run <project-name>